lvperasolo/A-Dataset-of-Public-Procurement-Auction-Results-from-Brazil-s-ComprasNet-Platform-from-2003-to-2023/README.md

 # A Dataset of Public Procurement Auction Results from Brazil’s ComprasNet Platform (2003–2023)
 We aim to facilitate access to a public dataset of procurement auctions conducted via Brazil's Compras.gov.br platform from 2003 to 2023.
+The data set contains information on auctioned items (detailed description), suppliers' data, dates, and other information that have been extracted from [Data Source: Portal da Transparência](https://portaldatransparencia.gov.br/download-de-dados/licitacoes).
+We provide a short overview of the data accompanied with unofficial English translation to support accessibility and usability, refer to `A_Dataset_of_Public_Procurement_Auction_Results_from_Brazil_s_ComprasNet_Platform__2003__2023.pdf` for more.

-The dataset files are found under folder `procurement_auction_data/`.
-In addition, we also provide minimal examples illustrating potential usages of the data.
-The examples are not curated/optimized (e.g. do not include preprocessing steps, etc ...) and must be enhanced/improved for real applicability.
+The dataset files are found under the folder `procurement_auction_data/`.
+Additionally, we provide minimal examples illustrating potential uses of the data.
+The examples are not curated/optimized (e.g., do not include preprocessing steps, etc) and, thus, must be enhanced/improved for real applicability.

-**Note:** Brazil's government purchases take form in multiple modalities beyond reverse (procurement) auctions.
-The reader interested in modalities beyond the procurement auction one, can use the same data collector as ours, and do not filter for procurement auctions only.
+**Note:** Public procurement in Brazil follows several modalities beyond the focus of this repository, which focuses exclusively on the procurement (reverse) auction modality.
+Readers interested in other modalities can refer to the same source of information we use-[Data Source: Portal da Transparência](https://portaldatransparencia.gov.br/download-de-dados/licitacoes) and work with the complete dataset and/or filter for a different modality since the original files have all modalities.

 ---